D.C. proposals to change workers’ compensation system get public hearing

 Injured D.C. workers are starting to lose their benefits.
 Advocates say a new bill would be a lifeline.

-Another bill would eliminate discrepancies in the way public and private workers are treated, as city employees face restrictions on workers’ compensation that those in the private sector do not.
-Differences include the 500-week cap and the need to see Risk Management-approved physicians to verify health statuses.
+Another bill would eliminate discrepancies in the way public and private workers are treated.
+City employees face restrictions on workers’ compensation that those in the private sector do not, including the 500-week cap and the need to see Risk Management-approved physicians to verify health statuses.

 “It is apparent that the city’s workers’ compensation needs reform,” Todd said at Friday’s hearing.
 “This is the first step.”

 Laurie Posner testified Friday that she was a paramedic in the city before injuries on the job sidelined her in the 1990s.
-Earlier this year, she received notice that her workers’ compensation benefits would be terminated next year after a doctor said she was no longer disabled.
+Earlier this year, she received notice that her workers’ compensation benefits would be terminated in 2021 after a Risk Management-backed doctor said she was no longer disabled, which she said contradicted her personal physician.
 Had she worked for a private company, she said, her benefits would be secure.

 “I would love to go back as a medic,” she said.
 “That was my dream.
 But my doctor said I’m unable to.”